 The Parish Today

-Our pastor is Reverend James Steuterman.
-He comes to us after 18 1/2 years as pastor of St. Ann’s Parish in N. Oxford, MA.
+Our pastor is Reverend Sebastian Sanchez.
+He comes to us after 4 years as associate pastor of St. Johns in Clinton, MA.
 We look forward to many years together as a spiritual family!

 Saint Richard’s Parish is a vibrant worshipping community blessed by God spiritually and financially.
 Now is an exciting time for us to do more!
 It is time for us to invite and welcome others to worship, to grow together as children, youth, adults, families, single women and men, religious and clergy and to fulfill God’s purpose for us now and in the future.